Applications are now open until Sunday 23 Aug 2020!

 - Demonstrate that the transition is socially and environmentally just - so that all people have access to a safe climate and healthy environment.

-This grants program is not suitable for one-off installations of renewable energy technology.
+This program is not suitable for one-off installations of renewable energy technology.

 Complete each section of the online application form clearly and concisely.

-Applications will be reviewed late May - early June 2020.
+Applications will be reviewed late August - late September 2020.

 Note that if you are shortlisted by the selection committee, you may be asked to provide other relevant documents in support of your application.